spiderforrest/tono/general/doteui.md

 #### Viewmode list

-`overview`: renders tree sorted by top-level tags.
+- `overview`: renders tree sorted by root-level items (that is, items that have children but no parents of their own).
 Ideal for seeing the state of all your projects at a glance.
-`debug`: Prints and prettifies the user's JSON datafile directly onto the webpage.
+- `debug`: Prints and prettifies the user's JSON datafile directly onto the webpage.
 For debug purposes.

 ### Rendering items and the item tree